 Stethos Medical Humanities Journal

-For 10 years, Stethos — our journal highlighting humanities works by our students — has provided an outlet for creative reflection and a chance to connect through writing, poetry, images and photography.
+Since 2011, Stethos — our journal highlighting humanities works by our students — has provided an outlet for creative reflection and a chance to connect through writing, poetry, images and photography.